ONE: OFF-SEASON VENICE

 The best place in Venice is not in Venice, is on Giudecca.
 A 3 minutes crossing from Zattere and 10 minutes to San Marco, the neighboring island of Giudecca offers a singular perspective on Venezia, tranquil streets and very good restaurants, all outside the tourist traps.

 The Giant Hands on Ca Sagredo: it’s Lorenzo Quinn’s otherwordly sculpture Support, created for the 2017 biennale

 The Horses of San Marco: do visit the wonderful Basilica San Marco and climb up on the terrace.
 It’s only a flight of stairs and the feeling well… it’s one-of-a-kind.

 The long walk: it’s an extremely picturesque neighbourhood with streets of water and bridges instead of zebras.
 Walk it.
 Forget the gps, forget yourself: try on some masks, watch the true artisans at work with their feathers and brushes, maybe have one made only for you.
 Ca Macana is a great manufacturer of masks.

 take the vaporetto from Fondamente Nove and go for a trip to Burano.
 What you’ve seen on Instagram is real, no filter

 TEN: Enjoy the real food

-10. Enjoy the real food: run like hell from the tourist menus, the restaurants and street food offering “deals”.
+Run like hell from the tourist menus, the restaurants and street-food offering “deals”.
 Venice may be one of the most extraordinary places on earth, but its food is well below average – considering the gorgeous Italian standards.
-Look for the hidden places where the locals eat, like the osterias in Dorsoduro or the fish taverns where the gondoliers go for dinner.
+Look for the hidden places where the locals eat, like the osterias in Dorsoduro or the fish taverns where the gondoliers go for dinner, or Giudecca.